rakrsh/central-actions/README.md

 - `run-tests` - Language-agnostic action to run unit tests and display coverage.
 - `build-python-wheel` - Builds a Python wheel (.whl) file using the standard build package.
 - `generate-sbom` - Generates and uploads SBOMs for multiple languages and a combined SBOM.
+- `build-ui` - Builds a UI project using npm, pnpm, or npx.

 ## Documentation